stapi-spec/.github/profile/README.md

 > [!IMPORTANT]
 > The 2025 STAPI sprint is ongoing in Lisbon.
-> There may be some significant changes happening to core repositories in this organization.
+> There will be some significant changes happening to core repositories in this organization.
-> Watch for [discussions](https://github.com/orgs/stapi-spec/discussions) after the sprint for more detail on where things land.
+> Watch for [discussions](https://github.com/orgs/stapi-spec/discussions) for more detail on where things land.